 Pregnancy and breastfeeding

-Unfortunately, due to a lack of research in this area we are not able to offer PRP injections to patients who are pregnant or breastfeeding.
+Unfortunately, due to a lack of research in this area we cannot recommend PRP injections to patients who are pregnant or breastfeeding.

 Oxford Circus Physiotherapy is home to a team of expert Physiotherapists who aim to make people better faster.
 Based in the heart of London’s West End, offering Diagnostic Ultrasound, Steroid injections, Post Op Rehab and Womens Health Services.

 The clinician that assess you is also the clinician who provides the treatment.
 Our clinicians have Post Graduate Diplomas in MSK Ultrasound and further qualifications in injections including steroids, cortisone, PRP and Hyaluronic acid.